-Free Wednesdays for Nola Locals at the Audubon Institute
+Free Wednesdays for Nola Locals at the Audubon Institute,2020 Calendar

 July 24, 2019/

-Summer is just about over and I’m wondering if y’all took advantage of Free Wednesday’s provided by the Audubon Community Connect Program??
+I’m wondering if you all are taking advantage of Free Wednesday’s provided by the Audubon Community Connect Program??

 If you forgot starting in January 2019 New Orleans residents, we’re offered free admission each month to the Audubon Zoo, the Audubon Aquarium of the Americas, the insectarium and the planetarium.